 Store it Properly

 Once the pan is clean, dry it completely and rub it with a light layer of oil.
 You can also season your cast iron cookware at this point.
-Seasoning involves heating up your skillet or pot until it smokes and then rubbing it down with fat.
+Seasoning involves heating your skillet or pot until it smokes and then rubbing it down with fat.
 Repeat this process two more times so that the oil has been cooked into the surface of the metal.
-You’ll know when your seasoning is complete because the pan will have a black sheen and be non-stick.
-Then your cast iron cookware is ready for storage until next time when needed.
+You’ll know when your seasoning is complete because the pan will have a black sheen and be nonstick.
+Then, your cast iron cookware is ready for storage until next time when needed.

-Use Warm Soapy Water to Remove Stubborn Residues
+Use Warm, Soapy Water to Remove Stubborn Residues

-Completely Dry Your Cast Iron Cookware Before Storing it
+Completely Dry Your Cast Iron Cookware Before Storing It.

 Oil Lightly and Heat Cast Iron Pan Before Next Use